Younger gamblers expected to lead charge back to Las Vegas casinos

 Online gaming’s ‘test drive’

-It has yet to be seen how the global pandemic will affect the gaming industry in the long term, if at all, but the survey found online gaming got a big boost amid nation-wide casino shutdowns.
+It has yet to be seen how the global pandemic will affect the gaming industry in the long term, but the survey found online gaming got a big boost amid nationwide casino shutdowns.

-Roughly 64 percent of surveyed gamblers played mobile games or gambled online during the pandemic, with one-in-five trying it for the first time.
+Roughly 64 percent of surveyed gamblers played mobile games or gambled online during the pandemic, with 1 in 5 trying it for the first time.

 “It seems that online gaming is having its test-drive moment,” Abouzeid said.
 “With land-based casinos shuttered, virtually no sports to bet on, and media consumption up due to the lockdown, online casinos are enjoying a unique window of opportunity.”

-It’s a habit that’s likely to stick; 93 percent of those gamblers said they would continue with online or mobile gambling once stay-at-home orders are lifted.
+It’s a habit that’s likely to stick.
+Ninety-three percent of those gamblers said they would continue with online or mobile gambling once stay-at-home orders are lifted.

 “That bodes well for omni-channel operators who have both a land-based and online presence,” Abouzeid said.